 What’s in there for you?

-- Fabulous sight of birdies, plants and wildlife.
+- The fabulous sight of birdies, plants, and wildlife.

 - Tasty food that takes care of all your craving desires after the treks.

-- A cosy and beautiful stay at Chandoli Resort.
+- A cozy and beautiful stay at Chandoli Resort.

 - Flora and fauna experts who make your trip stuffed with valuable information.

 The Chandoli National Park is all wrapped with green vegetation, making the state of Maharashtra an ideal habitat for a widespread species of mammals, reptiles, and birds.
 The park incorporates a distinct variety of flora and fauna.
 The park in Maharashtra is one of the essential spots that make a mark in the itinerary of Maharashtra wildlife tours.

 The forest types seen here are a mix of Malabar Coast moist forests and North Western Ghats moist deciduous woodlands.
 In the little evergreen forests, some tree species commonly seen here are the Anjani ironwood tree, Jamun, Pisa (Angustifolia), fig, etc.

 Nearly 23 kinds of animals, 122+ species of birds, 20 species of amphibians and reptiles are known to be lived in the forests area of Chandoli.